MaximMonin/laravel-docker/README.md

 By default laravel container is default site, laravel-worker container run laravels workers and laravel scheduler.
 6. Setup laravel app/.env file.

-By default port 2380 used for local site testing and 2381 for php administration. (root/root)
+By default port 2380 used for local site testing and 2381 for mysql administration. (root/root)
 ~~~

 ## More
 ~~~
 Copy your project to ./app directory and run npm_run_dev.sh or npm_run_prod.sh to compile java script in development or production mode https://github.com/MaximMonin/laravel as test example.
-Use run_tests.sh to run phpunit tests, and run_tests_dusk.sh to run browser tests through Laravel Dusk
+Use run_tests.sh to run phpunit tests, and run_tests_dusk.sh to run browser tests through Laravel Dusk and Selenium
 ~~~